Sorry, you need to enable JavaScript to visit this website.

 Regenerative agriculture in action

 Nestlé France is working with different stakeholders to source key ingredients from farms transitioning to regenerative agriculture.
-The consortium includes Earthworm Foundation, Kermap, Inrae and Agro-transfer and is helping to develop regenerative techniques, such as cover crops, crop rotation and reduced soil tillage.
+The consortium includes Earthworm Foundation, Kermap, Inrae and Agro-transfer and is helping to implement regenerative agriculture practices, such as cover crops, crop rotation and reduced soil tillage.
 The project aims to increase the organic matter in soils, which increases fertility and yields.

 Farmers get behind dairy transition